Swethaa-sri/Data_Science/README.md

 # Data_Science
 My work in data science

+Python:
+Written a program for registration using email id and for login.

+Using class and objects written a program for updating the data of the employees.

 DataScience_Project : Chennai house price prediction :

 Created a machine learning model model to understand the different factors that influence the price of a house in the city of chennai.